 We want to stem the flow of children into care and ensure that parents and children have access to the services and support they need to prevent family separation.
 We want to catalyse a movement of young people and parents with lived experience of care to bring about change – and hold the government, the EU and service providers accountable for investing in children and families.

-In order to achieve our ambition, we are focused on three strategic priorities:
+In order to achieve our ambition, we are focused on four strategic priorities:

-- Refocusing public commitments on keeping families together, first and foremost.
+- Refocusing public commitments on the vital importance of keeping families together.

 - Promoting parents’ and young people’s voices to inform policies and practice and hold the government and EU accountable.

-- Helping scale what works to prevent unnecessary family separation.
+- Helping scale up what works to prevent unnecessary family separation.

 - Strengthening the Bulgarian philanthropic response to children at risk of separation in crisis and emergency situations.